 Gangotri Background & History

-Gangotri yatra The Shrine of Gangotri opens during the last week of April or the first week of May, on the auspicious day of Akshaya Tritiya.
-The temples opening is preceded by a special Puja of Ganga both inside the temple as well as on the river bank.
-The temple’s closes on the day of Diwali followed by a formal closing ceremony amidst a row of oil lamps. he temple was constructed in the early 18th century by a Gorkha Commander Amar Sigh Thapa.
+Gangotri Yatra The Shrine of Gangotri opens during the last week of April or the first week of May, on the auspicious day of Akshaya Tritiya.
+The temple’s opening is preceded by a special Puja of Ganga both inside the temple as well as on the river bank.
+The temple closes on the day of Diwali followed by a formal closing ceremony amidst a row of oil lamps.
+The temple was constructed in the early 18th century by Gorkha Commander Amar Sigh Thapa.

 HOW TO GET THERE

 Airport: Jolly Grant Dehradun, 266 Km.